Waagheur/IntegrationDemo/README.md

 `

 For the recording of sounds we changed the DemoMusicCallbacks class, because its usage of callbacks allows to stop capture of sound file exactly when the event ends.
 Since some events give similar, but random sounds, they are recorded several times.
 Since some events are infinite, capture time is limited to 10 seconds, such events are recorded only 1 time.

+Bad news is that I didn't manage to get functions like ClearAllEvents and ClearAllSoundbanks working, so to have only 1 soundbank loaded at a time (to avoid capturing same events into several files with different bank prefixes) I restart this program for every soundbank, it automatically skips them if there are existing recorded .wav files.

 ## Setup